The Shadow Rising: Chapter 45

 Faile comes out of the kitchen where she has been helping Marin.
 They talk a bit about the future of the Two Rivers, his leadership and the Queen of Andor.
 Then Perrin sees Aram looking at the weapons in the inn.
 He wants to know who they belong to.
 Perrin tells him they are for anybody who needs one but that nobody is going to harm Aram with them.
 Aram looks around carefully and then picks up a sword.
 Perrin is shocked.
 This is not the way of the pacifist Traveling People.
 Ila comes in and tells Aram to put the sword down but he refuses.
 He wants Perrin to teach him.
 Ila cries that Perrin has taken her grandson and turned him into a wolf like him.
 He is now lost to the Tinkers.
 Perrin tells Aram to find Tam al'Thor to instruct him.
 He has a right to defend himself after all.
 It hurts Perrin more than he wants to admit.

 Bran walks in and tells Perrin the Whitecloaks are approaching.
 Perrin suspects it is to arrest him.
 They are lead by Dain Bornhald.
-Perrin suspects he is the son of Geofram who died at Falme.
+Perrin thinks he is the son of Geofram who died at Falme.
 He recognizes Byar as well.
 Bornhald wants to know why Emond's Field is closed to the Whitecloaks.
 Bran says Emond's Field is not closed to them but that they have decided to defend themselves.
 Quite effectively as the burning pile of Trolloc bodies shows.
 Bornhald is not impressed.
 He tells them Taren Ferry was destroyed last night.
 Luc wants to know if a man named Ordeith was in Taren Ferry.
 Perrin didn't know they knew each other.
 Bornhald evades the subject.
-He demands Perrin to be turned over to him for a trail in Amador.
+He demands Perrin be turned over to him for a trial in Amador.
 The situation is turning violent fast.
 The Whitecloaks don't have a chance of getting to him but Perrin doesn't want to see anybody hurt.
 He proposes a deal.
 They help defend Emond's Field and Bornhald and Perrin will settle their differences after the Trolloc threat is destroyed.
 After all, the Whitecloaks may not make it back to their camp if they try to leave now.

 Bran states his conditions for this deal.
 He wants no arrests without approval of the Village Council, no entering a house without being invited, the Whitecloaks will help defend Emond's Field how and where he tells them to and there will be no Dragon's Fang scribbled on doors.
 Bornhald realizes he doesn't have much of a choice.
 He agrees to Bran's terms.
 Until the Trollocs have been destroyed.
 Faile is not convinced Perrin should have made the deal but Perrin tells her he had no choice.
 He won't allow people to do the Trollocs' work for them.